 Stock detail — All Areas

-Commercial buyers should establish what measures the flag state and fleet relating to their source is taking to improve data collection, research, monitoring and management of their fisheries and specify the need to see ongoing, demonstrable improvements.
+Commercial buyers should establish what measures the flag state or fleet relating to their source is taking to improve data collection, research, monitoring and management of their fisheries and specify the need to see ongoing, demonstrable improvements.
 Large buyers should consider supporting such improvements.
-MCS also advocates specifying the need for supplying vessels to register on the ISSF Proactive Vessel Register.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Skipjack tuna are found throughout the world’s tropical and warm temperate waters.
 During the day they school on the surface (often with birds, drifting objects, sharks, whales etc.) but at night can descend to depths of 260m.
 Skipjack tuna are a very fast growing species, maturing at 2 to 3 years old (40cm in length) and living for up to 12 years.
 They can grow up to 100cm and 34kg in weight but are rarely found larger than 80cm and 10kg.
 They spawn all year round and have a medium to high resilience to fishing.

 Skipjack tuna are notoriously difficult to assess, and often there are high levels of uncertainty.
 There are two stocks of Atlantic skipjack: east and west.
 This rating is for the western stock, which hasn’t had a stock assessment since 2014 and owing to Covid disruption isn’t now due to receive the next one until 2022.
 In 2014, it was thought that the stock was unlikely to be in an overfished state, and unlikely to be subject to overfishing.
 Catches have since declined, and so MCS does not consider there to be concern for the fishing pressure or biomass.